JordanDavidEvans/localpestco/content/locations/kingscliff.md

 <div class="hero">Kingscliff hero placeholder</div>

-Our Kingscliff team delivers eco-friendly pest control for homes and businesses.
-We handle termites, rodents, ants, spiders, and cockroaches with local expertise.
+I deliver eco-friendly pest control for homes and businesses in Kingscliff.
+I handle termites, rodents, ants, spiders, and cockroaches with local expertise.

 <div class="placeholder-box"></div>

+Call me on 0405 508 035 or email thelocalpestco@bigpond.com to book a service in Kingscliff.